episodeyang/think_act_and_learn/README.md

-# think_act_and_learn
+# Think, Act and Learn on An Episodic Memory Graph

-slides and camera-ready for "Think, Act and Learn on An Episodic Memory Graph"
+Slides and camera-ready for the beyond-tabula rasa workshop at ICLR 2020.